 Levitra is just one of several PDE5 inhibitors you can try to treat ED symptoms.

 Here’s a breakdown of how Levitra compares to several other popular alternatives, including the dose they come in and how long you can expect them to work once you take them.
+Note: When used for ED, these medications should only be taken once per day.

 |How it’s taken||oral||oral||oral||oral|